Minimig: USB peripherals and MIDI

-The Minimig port for the MiST board supports USB peripherals including USB mice, USB keyboards and USB mice as well as a physical MIDI interface.
+The Minimig port for the MiST board supports USB peripherals including USB keyboard and USB mouse as well as a physical MIDI interface.

 Additional 2 MB RAM

-On 2008-12-22 a modification of the original PCB by piggybacking another set of SRAM chips enables up to 4 MiB of RAM in total.
+On 22 December 2008, a modification of the original PCB, by piggybacking another set of SRAM chips, enables up to 4 MiB of RAM in total.

 AGA support

-The Minimig port for the MIST board has been updated to support major AGA features allowing it to run many AGA games.
-A binary release as well as the full source code is available under GPL.
+The Minimig port for the MIST board was updated to support major AGA features allowing it to run many AGA games.
+A binary release, as well as the full source code, is available under GPL.

-An unreleased Minimig core has been upgraded with AGA support and extended to support at least 50 MiB of Chip memory on the prototype Replay board designed by Mike Johnson at FPGA Arcade.
+An unreleased Minimig core has been upgraded with AGA support and extended to support at least 50 MiB of chip memory on the prototype Replay board designed by Mike Johnson at FPGA Arcade.

 Similar projects

-Jeri Ellsworth, who designed the C64 Direct-to-TV Commodore 64 on a chip ASIC, had a working Amiga on a chip prototype in 2003.
+Jeri Ellsworth, who designed the C64 Direct-to-TV Commodore 64 on a chip (ASIC), had a working Amiga on a chip prototype in 2003.
 Except for the 68000 processor and disk interface, everything was emulated inside a FPGA.
 However, the project was never finished or turned into an ASIC.

-Illuwatar, a small private hardware designer in Sweden, implemented a Mini-ITX form factor version of the Minimig under the Open Source design License.
+Illuwatar, a small private hardware designer in Sweden, implemented a Mini-ITX form-factor version of the Minimig under an open source design license.
 This hardware version fits in standard Mini-ITX cases and has dimensions of 17 cm x 17 cm.
 Connecting ports in this version were moved to the back of the mainboard to comply with Mini-ITX requirements.

-On 9 Feb 2008 ACube Systems announced the availability of finished Minimig v1.1 boards.
+On 9 Feb 2008, ACube Systems announced the availability of finished Minimig v1.1 boards.

-On 2006-10-11 Jens Schönfeld at Individual Computers revealed that they had been working on a commercial Amiga-in-FPGA for the past year called "Clone-A" that is similar to Minimig.
+On 11 October 2006, Jens Schönfeld, at Individual Computers, revealed that they had been working on a commercial Amiga-in-FPGA for the past year, called "Clone-A", that is similar to Minimig.
 In contrast to Minimig, Individual Computers's Clone-A was developed by a three-person development team employing a powerful logic analyzer.
-The system will use clone chips to replace CIAs, Paula, Gary, Agnus and Denise.
-The CPU will be the original from Motorola.
+The system will use clone chips to replace CIAs, and the CPU will be the original from Motorola.
 Final chips will also include AGA and a working parallel port to enable 4-player games.
-Still unreleased since 2015.
+Still unreleased as of 2015.

 Wolfgang Förster has completed the Suska project, which is an Atari ST-on-FPGA.

-Inspired by Minimig Till Harbaum invented MIST, an open FPGA based implementation of Atari ST and Amiga intended to have a low price and be easy built at home.
+Inspired by Minimig, Till Harbaum invented MIST, an open FPGA based implementation of Atari ST and Amiga intended to have a low price and be easily built at home.
 Different than Minimig, the 68000 CPU is not present as physical device but implemented inside the FPGA.

-Inspired by MIST Alexey Melnikov invented MiSTer, an FPGA based implementation of Atari ST and Amiga, based on a commercial board by Terasic : DE10-nano.
-There are at least five so called "daughter boards" that enhance the capabilities of MiSTer.
+Inspired by MIST, Alexey Melnikov invented MiSTer, an FPGA-based implementation of Atari ST and Amiga, based on a commercial board by Terasic: DE10-nano.
+There are at least five so-called "daughter boards" that enhance the capabilities of MiSTer.

 Vampire V4 Standalone, released by Apollo Team in 2019, provides ECS/AGA chipset re-implementation, plus 68080 CPU and SAGA core, also using a field-programmable gate array (FPGA).